elasticio/api-docs/source/includes/_organizations.md

 #### Authorization

-This request is authorized only for a user with a `TenantAdmin` role.
+This request is authorized to only a user with `TenantAdmin` role.
 Contact support team to get this role.

 Parameter       | Required | Description